rustyscreeps/screeps-game-api/CONTRIBUTING.md

 - imports from the crate root
 - imports from `self` or `super`.

+`pub use` statements should all be in one group under any `mod` statements in a file.

-In addition, all imports should use the use [RFC 2128] "nested groups" style.
-All imports inside each of the groups and for each external crate should be grouped under one `use` statement.
+All imports should use the use [RFC 2128] "nested groups" style.
+There should be one top-level `use` statement for each of `std`, the current root, `self`, `super` and one for each external crate.

+In accordance to the `fmt-rfcs`, top-level `use` statements within a group and items within a `use` statement should be alphabetically ordered.

-Exampe import section:
+Example import section:

 ```rust
 use std::{